themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 >
 > The key should always be supplied directly to the components in the array, not to the container HTML child of each component in the array [...]

 Translation?
 This ensures that any children of a component (in this case, our `<Person />` components) are not messed up by re-rendering or changes to the parent component.
-The `key` proper allows React to keep track of the state of each child without losing its marbles.
+The `key` property allows React to keep track of the state of each child without losing its marbles.
 A bit quirky, but easy enough to commit to memory.

 ...and that's it!
 We're done with refactoring our templates.
 Pretty easy, yeah?
 As we can see, the big jump from React to Blaze is nothing more than syntax and some new naming conventions.
 It should be clear at this point that usage of React vs. Blaze is a matter of taste and organization.
 Everything we've showecased here can be accomplished with Blaze, just in a different way.